melinath/django-daguerre/docs/project.rst

 Authors
 -------

-**Django Daguerre** is primarily the work of Stephen Burrows with contributions from Harris Lapiroff.
+**Django Daguerre** is primarily the work of Stephen Burrows, with contributions from Harris Lapiroff.
 It was originally written for Oberlin College in Oberlin, Ohio.

 Contributing
 ------------

-**Django Daguerre** is a still nascent project and greatly appreciates any contributions---code, tests, documentation, bug reports, feature requests, & al.
+**Django Daguerre** is a still-nascent project and greatly appreciates any contributions—code, tests, documentation, bug reports, feature requests, & al.

 Development is done through the official `GitHub repository`_.
 You may fork